article · Certification difficulty & pass rates

 The short answer: do not plan from a PenTest+ pass-rate number

 Do not plan PenTest+ from a pass-rate percentage unless CompTIA publishes the percentage with a clear denominator, candidate population, attempt type, exam version, and time window.
 RoleMath does not have that evidence.
-The current official-source lane is conservative on purpose: local official seed rows exist, but the live CompTIA page failed to fetch during this rewrite lane, and no pass-rate claim is supported.
+The official sources are conservative on purpose: we read the official CompTIA page successfully on 2026-07-21, and the reviewed official page publishes no candidate pass-rate percentage, so no pass-rate claim is supported.

 That does not make PenTest+ weak.
 It means the decision should move from a fake certainty question to a better one: are you ready for a long, mixed-format offensive-security exam that assumes security foundations, network fluency, vulnerability analysis, exploitation concepts, post-exploitation vocabulary, reporting, and strict authorization discipline?